Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 So this has consistently been a theme of NATO expanding and saying Russia is reacting unreasonably.

-And now what's happening is that the Americans are saying to the Europeans, if you want to stay in this war, you have to buy all of your energy from us, which the Americans can't provide in full, contrary to what they're saying.
+And now what's happening is that the Americans are saying to the Europeans: if you want to stay in this war, you have to buy all of your energy from us, which the Americans can't provide in full, contrary to what they're saying.

-They don't have enough spare capacity, and you have to buy all of your weapons from us.
+And you have to buy all of your weapons from us.

 And then what's left for Europeans?

-Well for foreigners, but then what else?
+Weaver for foreigners, but then what else?

 So the Americans are basically using Ukraine to batter Europe.